Icons of Futures Thinking.

 Each icon serves a different purpose and can be used individually or together to support futures thinking and foresight work.
 These icons are not meant to be rigid frameworks nor deliver definitive answers.
 Rather, they serve as guides for thinking about futures, highlighting potential blind spots, uncovering hidden assumptions, and sparking expansive thinking.
 By combining a range of different tools, methods and approaches, individuals and organisations can develop a well-rounded understanding of potential futures and make more informed decisions.

 It is important to note is that these icons are not meant to predict futures in anyway but rather provide a framework for exploring possibilities and potential pathways.
 Our work aligns with Amara's 3 Laws of Futures - 1. we cannot predict futures, 2. our futures are not predetermined and 3. we can influence what futures emerge.
 The third law in particular focuses us on using foresight as a framework for action.
-It was we DO with our foresight thinking that makes all the difference.
+It is what we DO with our foresight thinking that makes all the difference.

 The key to effective foresight is not about having all the answers; it's about asking the right questions, considering multiple perspectives, and being open to new ideas.
 It requires a willingness to challenge assumptions, think critically, and continuously adapt and evolve as new information emerges.